FrozenPine Winter Chernarus — Detailed Information

 - Fireplaces — Two spaces for warmth, cooking, drying gear, and sheltering from storms

-- Hidden Storage — Interior nooks perfect for stashing important gear away from wandering eyes
+- Hidden Storage — Interior nooks perfect for stashing important gear

 Claiming one is simple.
 Place a gate with a CodeLock and raise a flag.
 The moment the flagpole stands, the territory becomes yours — a rare pocket of safety and warmth in a cold world.